botmasterbiz/crewai-frontend/README.md

 ## Implementation Details

+### How It Works

+1. **PDF Processing**:
-- The application first uses Docling to extract text content from the uploaded PDF
+   - The application receives a PDF file through the `/file-handler` endpoint
+   - Docling's DocumentConverter processes the PDF and extracts structured content
+   - The content is converted to markdown format for further processing

+2. **AI Analysis**:
-- The extracted markdown content is then processed by CrewAI with a researcher agent
+   - The markdown content is passed to the CrewAI system
+   - A researcher agent analyzes the content according to the task definition
-- The researcher agent analyzes the content and generates a structured report
+   - The agent generates a structured report with key points, summaries, and insights

+3. **Result Delivery**:
    - Both the original markdown and the AI-generated analysis are returned to the client
+   - The response includes detailed sections as specified in the task configuration

+### CrewAI Task Configuration

+The CrewAI system is configured to analyze documents with a specific focus.
+The task configuration is defined in `file_crew/src/file_crew/config/tasks.yaml` and includes:

+- Extracting key points from the document
+- Creating executive summaries
+- Providing detailed analysis
+- Suggesting actionable insights
+- Identifying potential biases in the source material

 ## Testing